pchanda/TinkerML/about.md

 permalink: /about/
 ---

-Machine learning and data scientist at DowDupont.
+Machine learning and data scientist at Corteva Agrisciences, agricultural division of DowDupont.

 ### More Information